 Bullying is defined as unfair and one-sided aggression towards another person and may include physical, verbal, social, or written aggression (including electronic communication such as social media, text messaging and email), isolation or intimidation.
 It often involves an imbalance of power and strength and results in the target person feeling humiliated and/or distressed.
 Bullies generally hurt, threaten, and/or frighten others in a repetitive, intentional way.
-However, severe objectionable conduct that adversely affects a person’s psychological or physical well-being will be considered harassment whether it happens once or more than once.
+However, a single event of severe objectionable conduct that adversely affects a person’s psychological or physical well-being may be considered bullying if it is sufficiently severe, so as to have a lasting, harmful effect on the worker or member.

 Disrespectful behavior towards others is also contrary to the values and objectives of RTAM.

 Employees, Board members and members are expected to treat every other employee, Board member, member, and visitor in a respectful manner such that their behavior would set an example of appropriate conduct for others.

-Examples of disrespectful behavior could include swearing, yelling, name calling, gossiping, reprimanding in the presence of others, the improper use of power or authority inherent in one’s position, offensive or inappropriate remarks, gestures, behavior or displays of material.
+Examples of disrespectful behavior include, but is not limited to:

+swearing, yelling, name calling, and/or gossiping;

+reprimanding in the presence of others;

+the improper use of power or authority inherent in one’s position; and

+offensive or inappropriate remarks, gestures, behavior or displays of material.

-Where an employee is subject to disrespectful behavior, every effort should be made to resolve the issue directly with the other party first.
-Where this has not resolved the problem, the employee/Board member/member should submit a complaint in accordance with this policy and include reference to the informal efforts previously made.
-Reasonable actions by supervisors to manage, guide or direct employees/Board members/members or the workplace are not harassment.
-Appropriate employee performance reviews, counseling and disciplinary or corrective action taken towards an employee is not harassment.4.05 (a) Reporting Harassment and Discrimination
+e) Further Examples of Prohibited Conduct

+Examples of conduct which may violate this policy include, but are not limited to: behavior or conduct addressed directly to an individual(s) that threatens violence or property damage, or incites imminent lawless action that is made with specific intent to harm; racial and ethnic epithets, slurs and insults; slander, libel or, obscene speech that advocates racial, ethnic or religious discrimination, hatred or persecution; unwelcome sexual flirtations, sexual advances, physical or visual conduct that is abusive or propositions including sexually degrading words and unwelcome physical touching; sexual, racial or other jokes; e-mails; drawings; cartoons or written materials which are offensive.

+Harassment does not include actions occasioned through exercising good faith, or if RTAM is exercising its normal managerial rights and responsibilities such as assigning and organizing work, evaluating performance, setting reasonable standards of work, taking corrective action (i.e. coaching, counseling or discipline) with respect to conduct or performance.

+4.05 Reporting and Investigation Procedure

+4.05 (a) Reporting Harassment and Discrimination

+The following reporting procedure applies to all incidents of harassment and discrimination.
+The procedure for reporting workplace violence is set out separately in this policy.

+Reporting harassment is to be done as follows:

+If you feel you are being subjected to harassment, the first thing to do is to tell the person harassing you to stop, if you feel comfortable doing that.
+You can do this in person or in writing.

+If you feel unable to deal with the person directly, you should submit a complaint, in writing to the Executive Director of RTAM.
+If the complaint involves a Board Member or the Executive Director, then the complaint may be directed to the President of RTAM.
+In either case, the Board will be advised that a complaint has been filed, unless the complaint involves a member of the Board, in which case that individual will not be advised.
+In being advised of a complaint, the Board will receive, at a minimum, the names of the parties to the complaint and the nature of the complaint.